IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

 }
 ```
 Build your module, run the software factory and observe that the generated classes now have operations generated in them.

+## Conclusion

+We now have a module containing a template which generates basic ASP.NET WebApi controller classes.

+It will make a file and class for each service you have defined with Intent Architect's `Services` DSL.
+For each file and class it generates, it will also make a method for each operation defined on each *service* from Intent Architect.